fgonzalezdelamaza/quantum-inspired-dsp/README.md

 ## 1. Conceptual Basis

-This DSP model takes as input a sound captured from a stochastically excited string and transforms it by applying the time evolution of the QHO wavefunction.
+This DSP model takes as input a sound and transforms it by applying the time evolution of the QHO wavefunction.
 The evolution of coherent states and their superpositions (“kitten states”) is used as a dynamic control structure that modulates the spectral content of the signal in real time.

 Each time step of the simulated wavefunction corresponds to one modulation frame.